ASA offers support and sympathy to those affected by hurricanes and other natural disasters

 The American Red Cross is accepting donations to help aid the communities that have suffered tremendous devastation as a result of hurricanes.

-Anesthesia Foundation working to provide relief for anesthesia residents
+Anesthesia Foundation: providing relief for anesthesia residents

-The Anesthesia Foundation wishes to note the hurricanes’ impact on anesthesiologists in training who may be particularly vulnerable to disruption in their education.
 We would like to remind affected residents that, for more than 60 years, the Anesthesia Foundation has existed to provide needed financial relief to anesthesia residents.
 For some, this may be an especially valuable resource in these unusual times.

 ASA's Committee on Trauma and Emergency Preparedness offers the following hurricane preparedness resources.